 Transfer applicants should submit a completed application and the $50 application fee by the aforementioned deadlines.
 A petition stating the reasons underlying the transfer request and letters of recommendation must be included with any additional supporting documents.
-Students may also include a resumé in addition to the requested information.
+Students must include a resumé.
 Transfer applicants should request that official transcripts of all work (undergraduate, graduate, and law) be sent directly to the Credential Assembly Service (CAS) of LSAC.
 A letter of good standing must be submitted from each law school attended.
-Applicants should also send a current LSAT score (LSAT scores more than five years old will not be considered).
-A copy of the LSAT report is also required.
+Applicants should also send a current LSAT/CAS report.